 Matrimonial Home Rights

 The family home is a matrimonial asset and therefore even if the property is owned solely by one spouse, it is still taken into consideration with jointly owned assets.
-Where it is the case that one spouse owns the property, it is advisable for the non-owning spouse to safeguard their interest in the property during financial negotiations by registering a Home Rights Notice at the Land Registry.
+Where it is the case that one spouse owns the property, the non-owning spouse should safeguard their interest in the property during financial negotiations by registering a Home Rights Notice at the Land Registry.
 This simply means that the owner cannot sell the property, transfer ownership to someone else, or remortgage while financial negotiations are taking place.
 The owner will be notified by the Land Registry that a Home Rights Notice has been registered.

 Cohabitation